Woosmap/geofencing-ios-sdk/doc/APIsRequest.md

 ```swift
 WoosmapGeofencing.shared.setSearchAPIParameters(parameters: ["radius":"20000","stores_by_page":"2", "query":"tag:rugby"])
 ```
-Note you can create a maximum of 5 POI on each response of the SearchAPI request.
-So the parameter "stores_by_page" can't be exceed 5.
+Note that you can create a maximum of 5 POI from each SearchAPI's response.
+So the parameter "stores_by_page" can't exceed 5.

 ### User_properties filter